Mary Henderson (journalist): Career

 Henderson instead went holidaying in Greece with her mother in mid-1939 but was advised by her father to remain in the country when the Second World War began until there was no danger from German bombing.
 She trained as a nurse applying to the Greek Voluntary Red Cross and successfully passed all her examinations and obtained a role working at a first aid station in Athens.
 Henderson treated war casualties from the Albanian front at a military hospital, but was suspected by the German authorities and arrested by the SS for helping British servicemen in a soup kitchen during the resulting famine.
 The Gestapo sentenced her to death for providing the Allies with assistance, but she was liberated from the execution camp she was detained in under solitary confinement close to Athens just before liberation.

 Between 1946 and 1949, Henderson worked as a journalist for the magazines Life and Time covering the Greek Civil War against the Guerrilla and Elas Communist factions.
 She was the sole female correspondent reporting on the war, and learned journalism under Patrick O'Donovan, the foreign correspondent of The Observer, while residing at the Hotel Grande Bretagne in Athens, Greece.
 Henderson became a hostess following her marriage to a diplomat and followed him to Bonn, Madrid, Paris, Santiago, Vienna, Washington, D.C., and Warsaw.
 She decorated every embassy she and her husband resided in.
 Henderson decorated the British ambassador's house in Berlin in the style of William Morris and Augustus Pugin and the Washington embassy received a Laura Ashley decor.
 Her three-time a week dinner and luncheon engagements were scheduled six months before they happened.

-Henderson worked for the magazine Africa in Spain and setup a cooking school with a chef in Paris.
+Henderson worked for the magazine Africa in Spain and set up a cooking school with a chef in Paris.
 She authored Paris Embassy Cook Book in 1980.
 In 1988, Henderson's memoirs, Xenia: A Memoir, were published.
 She was an advisor to the British Fashion Council and received its highest honour, the Hall of Fame Award.